 Toppings buried under cheese will get too much heat, leading to a soggy texture.
 This effect happens because of rapid heating, which leads to steaming.

-And like all things, this order isn’t perfect either.
+And like all things, this order of pizza ingredients isn’t perfect either.
 For one thing, putting the tomato sauce directly on the dough can also make it soggy.

-The dough can absorb too much water, leading to a stale and less crispy pizza.
+The dough can absorb too much water, producing a stale and less crispy pizza.

 But do not fret.
 You can quickly solve this.
-To avoid a soggy crust, you can add sliced cheese on the base.
+You can add sliced cheese on the base to avoid a soggy crust.

 After this, you can pour your sauce.
-The sauce will be easier to apply on the slices instead of the dough.
+The sauce will be easier to apply to the slices instead of the dough.
 Then, you can proceed as usual with the meat and vegetable toppings.

 If you still want an attractive cheese finish, you can add grated Pecorino or Parmesan cheese.
 You can add these finishings after the pizza finishes in the oven.
 You can also add some leaf greens for garnish.